hanna1909/data-challenges-updated/07-ML-Ops/03-Automate-model-lifecycle/02-Performance-monitoring/README.md

   Have a look at the [mlflow python API for Keras](https://mlflow.org/docs/latest/python_api/mlflow.keras.html) and find a function allowing you to retrieve your trained model.
 </details>

+🏁 Congrats!
+Your `taxifare-model` package is now persisting every aspect of your experiments in **mlflow**